frctl/fractal/README.md

 A tool to help you **build**, **document** and **integrate** UI component libraries into your web projects.

 > _**Important:** Fractal is currently considered to be in beta.
-Until it reaches a 1.0 release there may be breaking changes in point-releases, as well as out-of date or incorrect documentation.
+Until it reaches a 1.0 release there may be breaking changes in minor point-releases, as well as out-of date or incorrect documentation.
 Use at your own risk!_

 [![Build Status](https://img.shields.io/travis/frctl/fractal.svg?style=flat)](https://travis-ci.org/frctl/fractal)

-## Documentation

 Fractal documentation is currently very much a work-in-progress.
 Pages may be placeholders or incomplete.